|Nutrition Facts (per serving)|

 Gather the ingredients.

-For the cream cheese frosting, in the large bowl or the bowl of a stand mixer, combine the cream cheese and butter until fluffy.
+For the cream cheese frosting, in the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese and butter on medium-low speed until fluffy.

-Slowly beat in the powdered sugar until smooth.
-Stir in the vanilla extract to combine.
+Gradually beat in the confectioners' sugar until smooth.
+Stir in the vanilla extract to combine, scraping down the bowl as needed.
+Beat until light and fluffy.

-Add the colored frostings to two separate piping or zip-top bags.
+Transfer the colored frostings to 2 separate piping bags or zip-top bags.

 Frost the tops of the cooled cupcakes with the white cream cheese frosting.